-Kinross's program to date has consisted of staking 189 new claims within the agreement's areaof-interest thus increasing the size of the property to 240 claims (approximately 1,940 hectares), mapping, rock-chip and soil sampling over the newly expanded claim block, conducting detailed ground gravity and air-borne magnetics / radiometrics over the entire claim block, conducting mineralogy studies to identify clay and other alteration products in surface and drill chips and completion of two reverse-circulation drill programs.

-In addition to verifying local high-grade concentrations of gold in grab samples from several veins, specific target areas were identified for drill testing.
-Five samples contain 10.1 to 43.7g/t Au of the 92 samples of vein, dump material, and wall rock that were collected.
+Kinross' program consisted of staking new claims within the agreement's area-of-interest, mapping, rock-chip and soil sampling over the newly expanded claim block, conducting detailed ground gravity and air-borne magnetics / radiometrics over the entire claim block, conducting mineralogy studies to identify clay and other alteration products in surface and drill chips and completion of three reverse-circulation drill programs for a total of 10,726 metres in 54 reverse-circulation drill holes widely dispersed within the land package.
+High-grade concentrations of gold in grab samples were obtained from several veins, with five samples containing 10.1 to 43.7g/t Au from the 92 samples of vein, dump material, and wall rock that were collected.
 The remaining samples assay in the range of less than detection limits to 7.8g/t Au.